BlueBrain/nexus/docs/src/main/paradox/docs/getting-started/running-nexus/index.md

 orchestration solution like @link:[Kubernetes](https://kubernetes.io/){ open=new }, @link:[OpenShift](https://www.redhat.com/en/technologies/cloud-computing/openshift){ open=new } or
 @link:[Docker Swarm](https://docs.docker.com/engine/swarm/){ open=new } as they offer good management capabilities, discovery, load
 balancing and self-healing.
-They also accommodate changes in hardware allocations for the deployments, changes that can occur due to evolving usage patterns, software updates etc. Currently the biggest Nexus deployment is at EPFL within OpenShift.
+They also accommodate changes in hardware allocations for the deployments, changes that can occur due to evolving usage patterns, software updates etc. Currently, the largest Nexus deployment is at EPFL and runs on Kubernetes.

 ### Choice of hardware